Casper (film): Production

-Producer Steven Spielberg was planning a film adaptation of Casper the Friendly Ghost.
+Executive producer Steven Spielberg was planning a film adaptation of Casper the Friendly Ghost.
 He saw an episode of the television series Brooklyn Bridge directed by Brad Silberling and saw potential in this work, recruiting Silberling for directing Casper.
 Alex Proyas had initially signed on as director, but left due to creative differences with the screenplay.
 In an interview with Comic Book Resources, he claimed that he was intrigued with doing a children's fantasy, and wanted to do a more dark film, akin to The Wizard of Oz.
 J. J. Abrams did an uncredited rewrite of the script.
 The screenplay gave a backstory of Casper being the ghost of Casper McFadden, a boy who died of pneumonia at 12, though some of the comics, particularly in the 1960s, portrayed him as born a ghost to ghost parents.

-Extensive use of computer-generated imagery is used to create the ghosts, and it is the first feature film to have a fully CGI character in a leading role.
+Principal photography began on January 27 and ended on June 8, 1994.
+Although some location footage was filmed in Camden, Maine, Whipstaff Manor was largely a studio set.
+Extensive use of computer-generated imagery (CGI) provided by Industrial Light & Magic was used to create the ghosts, and it was the first feature film to have a fully CGI character in a leading role.
+One 90-second scene with Casper and Ricci took eight months to create.
 In the mirror scene, Dr. Harvey was also supposed to transform into Spielberg.
 According to director Silberling, the cameo was filmed, but was cut for pacing reasons.
 Spielberg was relieved, feeling that he is not much of an actor himself and was nervous in front of the camera.

-Principal photography began on January 27, 1994, and ended on June 8, 1994.
+Two people have claimed to be the character Casper's sole creator, Seymour Reit and Joe Oriolo, but neither had retained any rights to the character, and Oriolo died years before production on the film began.
+However, the filmmakers gave Reit a substantial honorarium.

 Soundtrack

-The soundtrack was composed by award-winning composer James Horner, who had worked on a number of previous movies for Amblin Entertainment, including An American Tail and The Land Before Time.
+The soundtrack was composed and conducted by James Horner, who had worked on a number of previous films for Amblin Entertainment, including An American Tail and The Land Before Time, and performed by the Hollywood Studio Symphony.
 The track "One Last Wish" would go on to accompany Universal Pictures' "Logos Through Time" Montage, as part of their centennial anniversary.
-The track "Descent into Lazarus" was used in a trailer for The Grinch, another film by Universal Pictures and has music by James Horner.
+The track "Descent into Lazarus" was used in a trailer for How the Grinch Stole Christmas, another film by Universal Pictures and has music by James Horner.
 The soundtrack was remastered and reissued as a commemorative twenty-fifth anniversary edition by La-La Land Records on August 4, 2020.
 The soundtrack was originally released however on April 29, 1995, almost five weeks before the film.